-If you plan on growing your blog you should have some kind of social media.
+If you plan on growing your blog, you should have some kind of social media.
 I have a Twitter account, Pinterest account, and a Facebook page.
 You may or may not need all three in the beginning.
 I would choose one that I was familiar with and start promoting with it.

 Hootsuite is a site that allows you to schedule and post stuff to your social media feeds.
 This site has been a lifesaver!
-Hootsuite has allowed me to schedule posts anytime during the day or night without having to physically do it each time.
+Hootsuite has allowed me to schedule posts anytime during the day or night without having to do it each time physically.
 I usually set my weekly tweets up every Sunday.
-One of my followers asked me a couple months ago when do I sleep.
+One of my followers asked me a couple of months ago when do I sleep.
 I asked her what she meant.
 She then proceeded to say that I’m always tweeting after 3 or 4 in the morning.
 That proves that Hootsuite is doing its job.

 SumoMe is a tool that can help grow your website.
 They have a fantastic WordPress plugin.
-SumoMe helps you grow your e-mail list by offering several tools that are designed to help you collect emails.
+SumoMe helps you build your e-mail list by offering several tools that are designed to help you collect emails.

 WordPress offers several share plugins.
 Have you ever been on a website and saw tabs on a post that allows you to share it on Twitter or Facebook?
 That website had a share plugin.
 There are many of them around.
 Some work better than others.
-They are very important to have on your blog.
+They are imperative to have on your blog.
 If someone really likes one of your articles you want them to share it with their friends and followers.
 Share plugins allow that to happen.
 Having the opportunity to have your posts shared equals more readers.